igd-hackathon/devopsbeasts/README.md

 * Using Open Policy Agent, we can achieve 500+  individual policies by using Rego language for  AWS, Azure, GCP, Kubernetes and Docker

-For Hackthton Demo Purpsose we implemented Terrascan
+For Hackthton Demo Purpsose we implemented Terrascan for DevSecops as written by Rego.

 #### Install as a native executable